In the Forest of Dean by the gorgeous Wye Valley, this boutique farmhouse hotel combines divine dinners, smart bedrooms and faultless service”

 Family friendly accommodation:

-The Family Room (20) has a cosy but windowless bunk-room attached to a double bedroom, sharing a compact shower room and free-standing bathtub.
+The Hen Family Room has a cosy but windowless bunk-room attached to a double bedroom, sharing a compact shower room and free-standing bathtub.
 The Nest (Suite) has a separate sitting room with a double sofabed which can sleep 2 younger children or 1 older.
 A more spacious family option is the upstairs-downstairs pairing of rooms 22 and 23 - both can be double or twin-bedded - so long as your children feel comfortable in their own separate room.
 For couples with 1 child or baby, most Hen-category and bigger rooms can take 1 extra bed or cot.

 Families Should Know: